pelvic floor yoga

 Knee or Hip Pain

 Emily Garrett is a yoga teacher located in Burlington, VT where she owns and directs Laughing River Yoga.
 She leads teacher trainings, workshops and retreats and teaches both individual and group classes.
-Her one on one sessions emphasize meeting the individual where they are while providing opportunities for growth.
+Her one on one session emphasize meeting the individual where they are while providing opportunities for growth.
 Grounded in a strong foundation of alignment, breath anatomy, and compassionate listening Emily has been guiding individuals toward greater health and awareness for the last 16 years.
 When she was 17, Emily experienced a fall that injured her pelvis and began a lifelong journey of healing.
 She found that what helped her most after her injury was yoga and devoted the next 23 years of her life to study, with an emphasis on the pelvis.
 After birthing her second child, she was initiated into a life changing journey with the pelvic floor.
 Although Emily had worked with the pelvic floor for years, it wasn’t until she began seeing a pelvic floor physical therapist that she began to understand what was really happening in her own body.
 Together with her Pelvic Floor PT, her yoga practice and advanced training with Pelvic Floor Yoga Teacher Leslie Howard, Emily began to unravel the mystery of her own pelvic floor and heal on a very deep level.
 The work has been so transformative that Emily is passionate about sharing it with others.

 “Working with Emily was a true gift.
 I gained amazing body and breath understanding, which has really improved my pelvic floor pain.
 While working with Emily, she supported me in finding new ways of feeling my body, came up with new postures to practice at home, and helped me understand the anatomy of the pelvic floor which allowed me to visualize and bring breath into specific areas.
 Emily is a special practitioner, healer, and her grounded energy was just what I needed.
 My pelvic floor pain and overall body feels much better from my work with Emily. “

 I loved realizing that I am actually feeling sensation (not pain!) in many hip openers and it’s ok to experience sensation.
 I also really benefited from today’s sequence and enjoyed some of the fullest and deepest breathing to date.
 Thank you for being ever present when you teach.
-Thank you for sharing from a honest and humble place.
+Thank you for sharing from an honest and humble place.

 Ready to get started?